sriramss/docs-csm/troubleshooting/known_issues/ssl_certificate_validation_issues.md

 ## SSL Validation Fails During the Installation Process

-If the Intermediate CA that's used to sign service certificates changes after the NCNs are brought up then this causes the platform-ca on the NCNs to no longer be valid.
+If the Intermediate CA that is used to sign service certificates changes after the NCNs are brought up then this causes the platform-ca on the NCNs to no longer be valid.
 This is due to the platform-ca only being pulled via cloud-init on first boot.
 You can run the following goss test to validate this is the